microsoft/language-server-protocol/_specifications/lsp/3.18/language/rangeFormatting.md

 	textDocument: TextDocumentIdentifier;

 	/**
-	 * The ranges to format
+	 * The ranges to format.
 	 */
 	ranges: Range[];

 	/**
-	 * The format options
+	 * The format options.
 	 */
 	options: FormattingOptions;
 }